melange-re/melange-re.github.io/docs/package-management.md

 **1. One version of each package**

-At any given time, any opam switch can only *at most* a single version of a package.
-This is known as a flat dependency graph, and some package managers in other languages (like [Bower](https://bower.io/)) follow a similar approach.
+At any given time, any opam switch can only install *at most* a single version of a package.
+This is known as a flat dependency graph, and some package managers (like [Bower](https://bower.io/)) follow a similar approach.

 A flat dependency graph means that, for example, it is impossible to have two versions of [`reason-react`](https://github.com/reasonml/reason-react/)